-The first Emmy Netflix ever won, in 2012, is perhaps the most illustrative: an Emmy Engineering Award – given to those individuals or organisations that have profoundly changed the way we watch television.
-After Netflix, it seems fair to say, that nothing will ever be the same again.
+But in terms of awards, the first Emmy Netflix ever won, in 2012, is perhaps the most illustrative: an Emmy Engineering Award – given to those individuals or organisations that have profoundly changed the way we watch television.
+Netflix, it is fair to say, has profoundly done this.

 We’ve compiled and analysed Netflix statistics from around the web below.
-Read on to find out about who watches Netflix, how they watch it, how much revenue Netflix brings in, and more.
+Read on to find out about who watches Netflix, how they watch it, how much revenue Netflix generates, and more.

 Table of Contents